nsf-lrose/release-tools/elle/lrose-docker-scripts/build.md

 ## Building a custom image

-The image generated with the given Dockerfile is a generic ubuntu image with just enough run-time libraries to support running lrose binaries.
+The image generated with the given Dockerfile is a generic image with just enough run-time libraries to support running lrose binaries.

 If you wanted to add more packages, create additional users... you can either add instructions to the Dockerfile, or follow these steps